 Climate adaptation means preparing societies and urban areas for new risks that arise as climate change is affecting our surroundings.
 By taking climate adaption measures into the urban planning process, effects on humans and society can be reduced.

-As a complement to Sweden’s efforts to mitigate greenhouse gas emissions, adaptation measures are needed to prepare society, infrastructure and build environments to the effects of climate change that are visible today and those that cannot be hindered in the future.
-Climate adaption is not only beneficial to cities, but also to the humans and animals living there, in terms of reduced health risks, increased biodiversity and prevention of injuries.
+As a complement to Sweden’s efforts to mitigate greenhouse gas emissions, adaptation measures are needed to prepare society, and infrastructure and build environments to the effects of climate change that are visible today and those that cannot be hindered in the future.
+Climate adaptation is not only beneficial to cities but also to the humans and animals living there, in terms of reduced health risks, increased biodiversity, and prevention of injuries.

 A warmer climate means more risks